Three Card Monte

 - The Roper seeks out likely punters and encourages them to join the game

+There are many techniques of sleight of hand that the Tosser may use to induce the punter to select the wrong card.
 If you do happen to bet on the right card, the Tosser may employ various tactics, such as accepting instead a wrong bet from a Shill and refusing your bet on the grounds that only one bet can be taken at a time, or swapping the cards while your attention is distracted, or simply arranging for the table to be knocked over and declaring the deal void.

 This description of the French version of the game was contributed by Jean-Pierre Coulon.